of newly qualified teachers were employed in a teaching role within six months of completing training

 Average Salary: £30,172

 Want to take your studies to the next level?
-Completing the BA (Hons) top-up degree will enable you to move onto our Educational Leadership MA/PGDip or our PGCE Primary Education QTS (Qualified Teacher Status) postgraduate course.
+Completing the BA (Hons) degree will enable you to move onto our postgraduate courses such as Educational Leadership MA/PGDip.
+If you are interested in teaching, you could also progress onto our PGCE course.

 We are here to support your career goals every step of the way.